-BACKGROUND: Students have reviewed videos and other learning materials regarding the creation of charts in Google Drive.
+BACKGROUND: Students will review videos and other learning materials regarding the creation of charts in Google Drive.

-- Create a LINE graph that demonstrates the change in something over time. (example: number of wins each season for the Denver Broncos for the last 20 years.)
+Create a LINE graph that demonstrates the change in something over time. (example: number of wins each season for the Colorado Avalanche for the last 10 years.)

-- Create a GAUGE chart (This is one of the chart options in Google Sheets.
+Create a GAUGE chart (This is one of the chart options in Google Sheets.
 The charts look like dials on the dashboard of a car!) demonstrating the high temperature forecast for Ault, Colorado for the next seven days.
-Make sure this chart has a title.
+Make sure that this chart has a title.
 CHALLENGE: Use the RANGE COLOR in the Graph Editor to color the temperatures from 0-32 on your dials the color BLUE.

-- Create a BAR GRAPH that shows data over time for at least FOUR DIFFERENT SUBJECTS, all on the same graph. (example: number of wins for each of the teams of the AFC West in the NFL over the last ten years.).
+Create a BAR GRAPH that shows data over time for at least FOUR DIFFERENT SUBJECTS, all on the same graph. (example: number of wins for each of the teams of the NL West in Major League Baseball over the last ten years.).
 See chart below for clarification:

-- From your table in Problem 9, create two charts to visually demonstrate the information that you have gathered about the students in this class.
+From your table in Problem 9, create two charts to visually demonstrate the information that you have gathered about the students in this class.
 Please create a PIE CHART for one of your questions and a BAR CHART for the other question.

 SUBMISSION: Your charts all be created on the same GOOGLE SHEETS FILE, named as outlined above. iF YOU DO NOT USE DIFFERENT SHEETS FOR EACH PROBLEM, YOU WILL RECEIVE A ZERO ON ALL MISMADE GRAPHS!
 The file should be in your FRESHMAN_TECH folder for grading.